runwayml/learn/docs/tutorials/tutorial_processing_gpt2.md

 ## Part 2

 Next, we'll define the port for our sketch to listen to.
-To recieve the text back from RunwayML, we'll define `port 57200` to listen to as a remote address.
+To receive the text back from RunwayML, we'll define `port 57200` to listen to as a remote address.
 ```java
   //define OSC properties
   OscProperties properties = new OscProperties();